FFTAI/Wiki-GRx-Pipeline/README.en.md

 ## Pipeline

-The pipeline of training Fourier Intelligence GRx series robot to walk on rough terrain can be divided into the following steps:
+The pipeline of training Fourier Intelligence GRx series robot to walk on plane can be divided into the following steps:

 1. **Prepare** robot model:
     - **URDF**: